Lorcana-tools/LorcanaPygres/README.md

 2) Azurite Sea incomplete

 ### Planned Additions:
+1) Create requirements file and PIP Package
-1) FastAPI scripts to host your own api.
+2) FastAPI scripts to host your own api.
 2) Discord Bot script to show cards, and open random packs for fun.
 3) Scripts to automate the adjustment of cards - i.e. resize, rotate, overlay, etc